Published on in CHOP News

 “These lymphatic procedures require general anesthesia, because the patient must be immobilized while clinicians place needles and catheters, treat pain, and frequently perform additional procedures,” said study leader David R. Jobes, MD, a pediatric anesthesiologist in the Cardiac Center at CHOP.
 “This report describes our experience in a developing clinical program for children with severe, complex disorders that were not previously responsive to treatment.”

-In the journal Pediatric Anesthesia, the study team reviewed a one-year cohort of all 68 patients seen in the Center for Lymphatic Imaging and Intervention at CHOP in 2016 and 2017.
+In the journal Pediatric Anesthesia, the study team reviewed a one-year cohort of all 68 patients seen in the Jill and Mark Fishman Center for Lymphatic Disorders at CHOP in 2016 and 2017.
 The patients ranged from 4 days to 17 years old, with a median age of 4.4.
 Years.
 The majority of the patients had CHD; lymphatic flow disorders can result as a rare complication of altered circulation from the Fontan surgery for single-ventricle heart disease.

-The Center for Lymphatic Imaging and Intervention is a joint program between CHOP and the Hospital of the University of Pennsylvania.
+The Jill and Mark Fishman Center for Lymphatic Disorders is a joint program between CHOP and the Hospital of the University of Pennsylvania.
 The Center’s team pioneered a new imaging technique, dynamic contrast-enhanced magnetic resonance lymphangiography, which identifies the site of lymphatic leaks often not detectable by conventional imaging.
 Center staff members have also pioneered treatments to embolize, or block, abnormal lymphatic flow, using tools such as coils, iodized oils and covered stents, all delivered through catheters.

 The authors note that lymphatic abnormalities present special challenges in maintaining circulatory and respiratory function during general anesthesia.
 One lymphatic problem called pleural effusion restricts normal lung expansion.
 Another condition, plastic bronchitis, involves putty-like casts that clog the branches of a patient’s airways, and must be removed through a bronchoscope — a tube inserted into the respiratory system.